 Did you know that you can earn money in your sleep?
 Financial experts say that passive income is many entrepreneurs’ secret to success.
-Do you have a web template you think will appeal to the masses?
-Have you ever created a process that made your work more efficient or effective?
+Maybe you have a web template you think will appeal to the masses or you’ve created a process that made your work more efficient or effective.
 Have you been thinking about writing an e-book or creating a video tutorial?
 These are all examples of business models where you can start selling digital products.

 5 Secrets to Selling Digital Products

 3. Tell the Story of Your Digital Products

 Selling digital products is an excellent way to make passive income because of their low overhead, immediate delivery, and low production cost.
 But what are the secrets to selling digital products?
 These five tricks of the trade will bring you one step closer to financial freedom.

 You may not realize it, but you already have an audience ready to help you decide what digital products to make.
 You also have a marketing team ready to advertise your products and a sounding board where you can get feedback on your ideas.
 You probably check them every day: they’re your online communities.

 There are many ways that you can use this incredible resource before you begin selling your digital products: You can join forums and groups online, scroll through visuals to see how Ecommerce pros are selling digital products like yours, or click through relevant hashtags.
 Social media is a great way to collect information about your audience.
 Listening to your community online will help you weigh the pros and cons as you get started.